cube-drone/rt0/players-guide/src/player/magic.md

 ### Skill - Heal
 * You can flip Aquarius upside-down to downgrade a Major Injury to its associated Minor Injury, or remove a Minor Injury entirely.
-* Once Pisces is upside-down, it can not be used in this way until the next Day
+* Once Aquarius is upside-down, it can not be used in this way until the next Day

 ## ♍︎ Virgo - Maiden
 Only players with **Charming** may learn Virgo.